 This response code will contain indicators that tell you whether the Address Verification Service and CVV number successfully matched, and will include an authorization code as well.
 This part of the response can tell you a lot about the status of the card and its account, and will specify whether the authorization is approved, declined, or requires follow-up action.

 Approval is granted when the card account is in good standing, with no issues reported, and contains funds sufficient to cover the transaction amount.

-Approval messages are pretty straightforward, but a decline can encompass a wide range of issues, some of which may be resolvable at the time of the transaction, some of which will not be.
+In contrast to approval messages, a decline can encompass a wide range of issues, some of which may be resolvable at the time of the transaction, some of which will not be.
 In normal circumstances, merchants should never “force” a declined transaction through, as that exposes them to liability if fraud occurs.

 If a provisional decline response is given, the merchant and customer may try to resolve the issue, but you should not finalize the transaction until you can send another authorization request and get an approval response back.

 While you don’t have to memorize what every number means, it’s good to be familiar with some of the response codes that require specific actions on the merchant’s part.
 Here’s the one merchants are always hoping to see: